 The suite had lots of closet space – there was one closet by the entrance and one in the corridor leading to the bathroom.
 In the same corridor was a large dresser offering additional storage space.

 Before dozing off, I heard a knock on the door and it was the check-in agent with a welcome amenity of pralines and bottled water.
-This amenity was in addition to the 1,000 points I requested as a Diamond amenity at check-in, which was very nice of them to provide.
-That chocolate was really good and the water bottle was especially appreciated since I was beat and in no mood to make the long trek to the lounge.
+This amenity was in addition to the 1,000 points I requested as a Diamond amenity at check-in.
+I loved the chocolate and the water bottle was especially appreciated since I was beat and in no mood to make the long trek to the lounge.

 Club Deluxe Suite Bathroom at Hyatt Regency Paris Charles de Gaulle